r2devops/docs/docs/self-managed/installations/docker-compose-custom-certs.md

 # Docker compose with custom certificates

-This page describes how to setup a self-managed instance of R2Devops using **Docker-compose**.
+This page describes how to set up a self-managed instance of R2Devops using **Docker-compose**.

 ## 💻 Requirements